Auto Insurance Basics

 What you need to know:

-Auto insurance is required by Minnesota law and if you have a car loan, your lender may also require coverage.
+Auto insurance is required by Minnesota law.
+If you have a car loan, your lender may also require additional coverage such as collision and comprehensive coverage.

 Policies will vary beyond what is required by law and every policy will have limitations on what it covers and to what extent.